-Athletes with an official refugee status, competing as part of the IJF Refugee Team (IRT) may take part in events provided that if they have an IJF authorisation letter.
-They may can choose to take part in a one (1) of the planned continental championships.
+Athletes with an official refugee status, competing as part of the IJF Refugee Team-(IRT) Successful applicants may take part in events if they have an IJF authorisation letter.
+They can choose to take part in only one (1) of the planned continentalchampionships.
+To be authorised to compete in the said event, they must have alreadyparticipated in an international competition (minimum continental cup) and be insured.